weizhichaoo/weizhichaoo.github.io/content/authors/韩欢/index.md

 ---
 # Display name
-title: 韩欢
+title: 秦怡

 # Full name (for SEO)
-first_name: 欢
+first_name: 怡
-last_name: 韩
+last_name: 秦

 # Username (this should match the folder name)
 authors:
-  - 韩欢
+  - 秦怡

 # Is this the primary user of the site?
 superuser: false